Elbow Pain

 • Triceps Brachii originates as three heads.
 The long head originates from the infra glenoid tubercle of the scapula, the lateral head originates from the lateral aspect of the humerus above the radial groove, and the medial head originates from the medial aspect of the humerus below the level of the radial groove.
 The three heads converge on a single tendon that inserts onto the olecranon of the ulna.
 It is supplied by the radial nerve, which passes down through the arm in the radial groove between the lateral and medial heads of the muscle.

 • While flexion and extension are the only movements that can occur at the elbow joint itself, movement is also afforded at the proximal radioulnar joint, which contributes to the elbow joint.
 Movements at this joint are called pronation and supination.
-These are rotational movements that occur when the distal end of the radius moves over the distal end of the ulna by rotating the radius in the pivot joint formed by the circular head of the radius, the radial groove of the ulna and the annular ligament.
+These are rotational movements that occur when the distal end of the radius moves over the distal end of the ulna by rotating the radius in the pivot joint formed by the circular head of the radius, the radial groove of the ulna, and the annular ligament.

 • Pronation and supination are easily visualized when the elbow is flexed at 90°.
-Supination is where the palm of the hand is facing upwards; pronation is rotation of the forearm so that the palm is facing downwards.
+Supination is where the palm of the hand is facing upwards; pronation is a rotation of the forearm so that the palm is facing downwards.
 In the anatomical position, the forearm is in the supine position.
-Pronation in the anatomical position is movement of the forearm so that the palm is facing posteriorly.
+Pronation in the anatomical position is the movement of the forearm so that the palm is facing posteriorly.

-Which are the Common Causes of Elbow Pain?
+What are the Common Causes of Elbow Pain?

 • Most cases of elbow pain are due to strained or inflamed soft tissues such as tendons or ligaments.